 13.2.3 The Assistant Editors must have an academic rank above Assistant professor or equivalent.
 There must be 3-5 publications in peer reviewed journals.
 The Assistant Editors have to assist both the Senior Editor and the Editor-in-Chief in guaranteeing the quality of content found in Journal and communicating its vision for the journal to authors, Editorial Board members, readers, and publisher.
 Assistant Editor should be mindful with the policies of the DIET FACTOR, letter of authorship, disclosure of conflict of interests and funding sources, author’s guidelines, editorial guidelines and reviewer’s guidelines.

 13.2.4 Editorial board shall consist of national and international members.
-The national members shall be the twelve senior professors serving in academic council of King Edward Medical Institute.
+The national members shall be the twelve senior professors serving in academic council of Lahore Medical Research Center.
 International members shall be from technologically advanced countries and constitute 50% of the editorial board.
 Members are expected to review around 1-5 manuscripts for each year.
 If they failed to do so, editors will bring it to the notice of patron according to the Editorial policy.
 Every member shall contribute research work in the form of editorial or manuscript to the journal regularly on agreed timelines.

 13.2.5 The editorial assistant shall maintain record of correspondence, similarity index reports, plagiarism reports, statistical reports, bibliographer reports, financial reports and receipts, consent forms of members of editorial board, consent forms of reviewers, reviewer’s reports, author ship letters, record of corrections, modifications and rejections of research manuscript submitted to DIET FACTOR for processing.
 Record related to indexing and archiving services, regulatory authorities and official meetings with timelines shall be maintained.
 The timelines of publication, inspection of journal and timely dissemination and subscriptions shall be adhered.
 Record of ethical permissions, trial registration forms, conflict of interest statements, funding sources and confidentiality of official material shall be the responsibility of the editorial assistant.